Published on June 14th, 2018 | by Ruben0

 Nose: fairly light and delicate, En Rama but without the wild yeasty notes.
 Citrus at first, lemon peels, hints of dried flowers and herbs.
 Overripe apples, almonds.
 Savoury notes in the background (light broth).

 Mouth: again quite a light, young style, slightly narrow.
-This is not an ‘in your face’ Fino.
+This is not an ‘in your face’ Fino and not radically different from the regular (filtered) version.
 Dry, with a low acidity and still a touch of fruitiness.
 Soft minerals, now a stronger impression of flor notes, including a herbal bitterness.
 Juicy lemons and yeasty dough.